Ares2013/Rocket/site/guide/4-requests.md

 `"numbers=1&numbers=2&numbers=3"`, in the first list.
 This is equivalent to the previous examples as the "key" seen by the `Vec` (everything after `numbers`) is empty.
-Thus, `Vec` pushes to a new `usize` for every field. `usize`, like all types that implement `FromFormValue`, discard duplicate and extra fields when parsed leniently, keeping only the _first_ field.
+Thus, `Vec` pushes to a new `usize` for every field. `usize`, like all types that implement `FromFormField`, discard duplicate and extra fields when parsed leniently, keeping only the _first_ field.

-#### Nesting in Vectors
+### Nesting in Vectors

 Any `FromForm` type can appear in a sequence: